wwq5-code/FedU/README.md

 ### Running the experiments

-1. To run the CRF and CTRF on MNIST
+1. To run the URF and UTFU on MNIST
 ```
 python /Federated_learning/BackdoorFedUnl/BackdoorFedAvg.py
 ```

-2. To run the CRF and CTRF on CIFAR10
+2. To run the URF and UTFU on CIFAR10
 ```
 python /Federated_learning/BackdoorFedUnl/backdoorUnl_cifar_er/CIFAR10_er02_3ke.py
 ```